arecker/blog/_drafts/today.md

 title: notes for today
 ---

-Marissa came back from the hospital with some good news.
-"They're going to let us induce, and we can pick any day after May 4."
-Made sense to us why the hospital would want to induce, but just relieved to hear them say it.
-And kind of floored at how soon that's coming.
-"I suddenly realized I won't be working for very much longer.
-That's only two whole weeks."

 Had a pending Target online order to pick up.
 Marissa sat down at the computer.
 "I'm going to see if I can add butter, we're running low."
 Clicked around their website.
 "Nope.
 No butter.
 Just a lot of weird